-If the market stagnates long-term, then the 4% Rule is in deep trouble.
+If the Market Stagnates Long-term, Then the 4% Rule is in Trouble.

 Put another way: the tree uses surplus energy gathered during the bountiful summer in order to survive the harsh winter.

-For our purposes today, consumption smoothing means “withdraw more money when the market is up, and withdraw less when the market is down.”
+For our purposes, consumption smoothing means “withdraw more money when the market is up, and withdraw less when the market is down.”

 You know that phrase Buy low, Sell high?
 Well, consumption smoothing helps you emphasize the Sell high part by withdrawing more money when the market is high.
 It also prevents you from Selling Low too much, by withdrawing less when the markets are down.
 You use your extra Sell High money to “smooth out” the bad years that may come later.

-It’s just like the tree in Rochester.
-During good years, I’m the tree in summer.
-I’m getting money for this year, and money for a time when I’ll need it in the future.
-During bad years, I’m like the tree in winter.
-I’m borrowing from the good years’ reserve before tapping into my retirement account.
+It’s just like my tree.
+During good years, we’re the tree in summer.
+We’re withdrawing money for this year, and money for a time when we’ll need it in the future.
+During bad years, we’re the tree in winter.
+We]re borrowing from the good years’ reserve before tapping into our retirement account.

 Consumption Smoothing Results